justaprogrammer/BuildCrossCheck/docs/integrating.md

    image: Visual Studio 2017
    build_script:
       - ps: >-
-       Import-Module .\tools\MSBLOC.Posh\MSBuildLogOctokitChecker.psm1
           msbuild TestConsoleApp1.sln --% /bl:output.binlog verbosity=diagnostic

-       if (! $?) {
-         echo "Build Error"
+   on_finish:
+      - ps: >-
           if(-not $env:APPVEYOR_PULL_REQUEST_NUMBER)
           {
+              Import-Module .\tools\MSBLOC.Posh\MSBuildLogOctokitChecker.psm1
               Send-MsbuildLogAppveyor output.binlog
           }
-         exit -1
-       }

-       if(-not $env:APPVEYOR_PULL_REQUEST_NUMBER)
-       {
-         Send-MsbuildLogAppveyor output.binlog
-       }
    ```
    The key points are as follows

-   1. Using Powershell
-   1. Importing the MSBLOC.Posh Powershell Module
    1. Invoking MSBuild with the option to output the binary log
-   1. Captuing errors from MSBuild
+   1. In the `on_finish` task with a PowerShell script
-      - If it is a branch build invoke `Send-MsbuildLogAppveyor` to send MSBLOC the binary log file
+      1. If it is a branch build
-      - Returning an error for MSBuild
-   1. If it is a branch build invoke `Send-MsbuildLogAppveyor` to send MSBLOC the binary log file
+         1. Import the MSBLOC.Posh Powershell Module and send MSBLOC the binary log file

    An example can be found [here](https://github.com/justaprogrammer/TestConsoleApp1/blob/appveyor/appveyor.yml)